js1972/cap-real-world/README.md

 The SHA CAP generator is well explained in this [series of videos](https://www.youtube.com/playlist?list=PLkzo92owKnVwQ-0oT78691fqvHrYXd5oN) by the SHA team.

+*__Update Auguest 2022__: A great starting point for a CAP project is the [Business Application Studio (BAS) low-code tooling](https://developers.sap.com/group.appstudio-low-code-app.html).
+Here we can very easily scaffold out a new project with all the correct deployment settings and carry on development locally if you wish.*

 ### Some notes on the CAP generator
-&nbsp;
 - Ideally you would use the HTML5 repository to host your web app.
 There is an option to put your web app inside the approuter, but its really only for small apps or test apps.
 If you choose the HTML5repo option then the generated sample fiori app will be correctly setup with UI5-tooling and the normal build process.
 - This blog post: [How to share tables across different cap projects](https://blogs.sap.com/2021/10/03/how-to-share-tables-across-different-cap-projects/) is fantastic and each of these options is catered for by the CAP generator.
 - This developer tutorial [Combine CAP with SAP HANA Cloud to Create Full-Stack Applications](https://developers.sap.com/mission.hana-cloud-cap.html) shows how to access native SAP HANA Cloud artefacts in a CAP project.
-The CAP generator also does this.
+__Recommendation__:The CAP generator also does this for you.

 ## Architecting CAP based UI5 apps for the Launchpad service
 When building CAP projects and adding UI's you have some architecture options such as the following (could be more):